cally72jhb/vector-addon/README.md

 Action Renderer     || Renders certain block interactions Anti Lag Back       || Cancels huge rubberband
-Anti Piston Push    || Trys to prevent horizontal piston pushing Anti Prone          || Stops you from being forced in the swimming animation client-side when getting trapped Auto Cope           || Automatically replies on custom messages or after death Auto Ez             || Automatically sends custom messages after killing or popping a player Auto Interact       || Interacts with selected entities or blocks for you
+Anti Piston Push    || Trys to prevent horizontal piston pushing Anti Prone          || Stops you from being forced in the swimming animation client-side Auto Cope           || Automatically replies on custom messages or after death Auto Ez             || Automatically sends custom messages after killing or popping a player Auto Interact       || Interacts with selected entities or blocks for you